leplatrem/besace/README.md

 As an example on my server, *Besace* is deployed with:

 * A `local.env` file with the creation password values `BESACE_CREATE_SECRETS=s2cr2t,s3cr3t`
-* Docker Compose that runs the *tusd* and Web API containers with `docker compose --env-file ./local.env up -d tusd api`
+* Docker Compose that runs the *tusd* and Web API containers
 * Apache as a reverse proxy (see [example conf](config/apache2.conf))
 * Apache as SSL termination with a [Let's Encrypt](https://letsencrypt.org) certificate